-- School staff should not carry out their own investigations into allegations.
+- Neglect - Physical abuse - Sexual abuse - Emotional abuse - Domestic abuse also has a detrimental effect on a child's well-being - where a child is subject to or a witness to domestic violence then a child protection referral should be made. - When a concern is raised, Social Care will make enquiries, usually starting by visiting the child and the family.
+This is usually done with the police. - If there are concerns that a visit to the family home would put the child at more risk of harm Social Care and sometimes the Police will first make enquiries of other professionals who might know the child and their family, e.g. the school, their health visitor or school nurse, their GP, a youth worker. - School staff should not carry out their own investigations into allegations.
 Schools should carefully and factually record what has been disclosed or any observations they have made that led to the referral being made. - Where a child has made a disclosure the exact wording the child has used should be recorded.
-The child should not be re-interviewed by any member of staff - a child protection referral should be made. - Schools must follow the All Wales Child protection procedures and should be familiar with them.
-A copy is in every school but the document, along with other useful documents, is also available at the following link:
+The child should not be re-interviewed by any member of staff - a child protection referral should be made.
+Schools must follow the Wales Safeguarding Procedures and should be familiar with them.
+The document, along with other useful documents, is also available at the following link:

-http://www.sewsc.org.uk/professionals/protocols-guidance-and-useful-documents/
+gwentsafeguarding.org.uk/en/protocols-and-procedures

-Model School/Nursery Safeguarding Policy
+Model School Safeguarding Policy

-This part of the document is for use by schools and nurseries who can use this entire document as the basis for their safeguarding policy or can be used to support the development of a new policy.
+This Model Policy is for use by schools who should personalise and use this entire document as the basis for their safeguarding policy.

-• 9 Schoo l's Sa afeguard ling Policy

-2017 7 - 20 18
+School's Safeguarding Policy

+2022 - 2023

 School.
+School

-Head te eacher
+Head te acher

-Named popule ersonnel with ı designat ted respon nsibility f or safeguardir ng child dren and young
+Named personnel with designated responsibility for safeguarding children and young people

-Academic year Designated Senior Person (DSP) Deputy DSP Safeguarding children Governor (SCG) Chair of Governo (COG)
+Academic year Designated Safeguardi Person (DS ng Deputy DS SP Safeguarding children Governor (SCG) Chair of Governors (COG)

-Policy rev iew dates
+Policy review dates

-Review Changes ma Date es made made By whom Date Shared
+Review Chan Date ges mad ade By whom Date Shared

-Dates of S Staff training a and details of course title and training provid ler
+Dates of S Staff training a and deta ils of course tit le and d training provider

-Whole school [DSP SP Deputy DS SP
+Whole school DS Р Deputy DSP

-SCG

-Governor Review of policy dates
+SCG Governor Review of policy dates

-1